Piliff/odin-recipes/README.md

 # odin-recipes
-This is my first project I'm doing from The Odin Project.
-It's an html only page.
+This is my first project, It s from The Odin Project.
+It's an html only website.